Therapy for Highly Sensitive Persons

 Highly sensitive people have an extra level of understanding how others feel.
 This is empathy.
 When you get how others feel without asking them.
 Empathy is gorgeous and it can tire you if you take on others' emotions too much.
 Or you might feel others' strong emotions, which can be exhausting.

-Holistic therapy for Highly Sensitive Persons
+Why Holistic Therapy Supports Highly Sensitive Persons

 Holistic therapy can be a rediscovering True North for highly sensitive individuals, offering a path to navigate towards a better emotional state and improved mental wellness.
 There are ways to feel better, especially for those who are highly sensitive.
 Isn't that comforting?